blackflux/robo-config-plugin/src/plugin/docs/assorted/@sls-closedsource.md

 _Updating <a href="#blackfluxrobo-config-plugin-target-ref-managesh">manage.sh</a> using <a href="#blackfluxrobo-config-plugin-strat-ref-overwrite">overwrite</a>._

-- Spawn docker container for serverless deploys.
+- Spawn docker container for serverless testing and deploying.

 <table>
   <tbody>